Leadership and Staff

 Jason Hawkins

-Jason Hawkins is a native of Winston-Salem, NC.
-He graduated from Shaw University with a Bachelor of Science degree in Business Management.
-Additionally, he also received electrical and plumbing certificates from Halifax Community College.
-Jason’s previous employment included office and service employment in the local community.
-He joined Forsyth Jail and Prison Ministries in 2017, as the Transportation Coordinator for recently released felons.
-In January 2022, Jason was promoted to Assistant Director of the Transition to Work Program.
+service employment in the local community.
+He joined Forsyth Jail & Prison Ministries in 2017, as the Transportation Coordinator for recently released offenders.
+Jason now serves as the Transition to Work Pre-Release Program Coordinator, where he works with TTW participants at Forsyth Correctional Center.
 Jason enjoys playing the saxophone and the piano, when not working.
-He has a daughter and three grandchildren, and recently married his soulmate, Joan.
+He has a daughter and three grandchildren, and is married to his soulmate, Joan.
+The Hawkinses are members at Pfafftown Christian Church.

 Brooke Stultz

-Brooke joined the Forsyth Jail & Prison Ministries in Fall of 2016.
-She attended UNCG and Forsyth Technical Community College, where she obtained an Associate Degree in Information Technology.
-Daily her organizational skills ensure the office runs smoothly.
-She has been happily married to husband, Tyler, for 14 years and they have 2 children, Rylan and Reece.
-She enjoys decorating and recreational activities outdoors with family, friends and her dogs.
-She is a member at REVO Church.
+Brooke joined Forsyth Jail & Prison Ministries in 2016.
+She attended Forsyth Technical Community College, where she obtained an Associate Degree in Information Technology.
+As Operations Manager, Brooke has oversight of all daily operations and the Transition to Work program, including FJPM’s two transitional living spaces.
+She also works closely with FJPM volunteers and church groups.
+She is married to Tyler and they have two children, Rylan and Reece.
+She enjoys decorating and recreational activities outdoors with family, friends, and her dogs.
+The Stultz family are members at REVO Church.

 Board of Directors